cycloidio/inframap/CONTRIBUTING.md

 This basically builds `inframap` with the current sources.

-You also need to install other code dependencies not mandatory in the runtime environment:
-  * [enumer](https://github.com/dmarkham/enumer) is used to generate some code.
-  * [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports) is used to format / organize code and imports.
-CI will perform a check on this, we highly recommend to run `$ goimports -w <your-modified-files>`.

 #### Add a new Provider

 To add a new Provider you need to follow the `provider.Provider` interface and create it on the `provider/{provider_name}`, also add it to the `provider.Type` list and then run `make generate`.
 Basically you can also check any of the other providers that we already have.